joelfranke/chromedividendlookupextension/README.md

 On the options page, there is a field that captures a list of comma delimited symbols that are stored as a watchlist.
 This field in its entirety is passed to a web service which returns a result or a null result.
 Those results are written as rows into a table with the appropriate variables displayed in the columns of that table.

 ## Options
 The options page currently only includes a watchlist field.
-This field captures a list of comma-delimimted symbols which are searched when "Search watchlist" is clicked.
+This field captures a list of comma-delimimted symbols which are searched when "Search Watchlist" is clicked.

 ## Notice
 Disclaimer and notice of terms of use.